Arisamiga/wishlist/README.md

 # Wishlist

 ### This project consists of a website and a Discord bot that work together to manage a wishlist.
-The website displays the wishlist items, and the Discord bot allows the user to interact with the wishlist through various commands such as adding, removing, and listing items.

 <img src="https://i.imgur.com/P6cl2JD.png" alt="Wishlist" width="100%">